-Section 1-11-710 of the South Carolina Code of Laws of 1976, as amended, requires these postemployment and long-term disability benefits to be funded through non-employer and employer contributions for active employees and retirees to PEBA, Insurance Benefits.
-Non-employer contributions consist of an annual appropriation by the General Assembly and the statutorily required transfer from PEBA, Insurance Benefits reserves.
+Section 1-11-710 of the South Carolina Code of Laws of 1976, as amended, requires these postemployment and long-term disability benefits to be funded through non-employer and employer contributions for active employees and retirees to PEBA-Insurance Benefits.

 The SCRHITF is funded through participating employers that are mandated by the State statute to contribute at a rate assessed each year by the Department of Administration Executive Budget Office on active employee covered payroll.
 The covered payroll surcharge for the year ended June 30, 2022 was 6.25 percent.
-The South Carolina Retirement System collects the monthly surcharge for all participating employers and remits it directly to the SCRHITF.
-Other sources of funding for the SCRHITF include mandatory transfers of accumulated PEBA, Insurance Benefits' reserves and income generated from investments.
+The South Carolina Retirement System collects the monthly covered payroll surcharge for all participating employers and remits it directly to the SCRHITF.
+Other sources of funding for the SCRHITF include the implicit subsidy, or age-related subsidy inherent in the healthcare premiums structure.
+The implicit subsidy represents a portion of the health care expenditures paid on behalf of the employer's active employees.
+For purposes of GASB 75, the expenditure on behalf of the active employee is reclassified as a retiree health care expenditure so that the employer's contributions towards the plan reflect the underlying age-adjusted, retiree benefit costs.
+Non-employer contributions consist of an annual appropriation by the General Assembly and the statutorily required transfer from PEBA-Insurance Benefits reserves, the General Assembly has indefinitely suspended the statutorily required transfer until further notice.
+The SCRHITF is also funded through investment income.